What Is A Floating Floor, Exactly?

 TIP: For best results, acclimate any wooden flooring to your house’s temperature for a week or two before it is to be installed.

 What are the advantages of floating floor installation?

-Besides their ease of installation, floating floors offer a number of other advantages.
-They can be laid on top of an existing floor (provided that it’s basically sound and level, of course), speeding up the process of installation tremendously and adding a layer of insulation, to boot.
+Besides their ease of installation, floating floors offer numerous other advantages.
+They can be laid on top of an existing floor (provided that it’s basically sound and level), speeding up the process of installation tremendously and adding a layer of insulation, to boot.
 Because the planks adhere to each other and not to a layer of subflooring, they do not generally require the use of adhesives, many of which may off-gas toxic VOCs such as formaldehyde.
 You can find a huge array of styles, colors, and textures in floating floor materials.
 (Whichever kind you purchase, buy at least 15 percent more than you estimate you’ll need, for cutting and for future repairs.)

 Laura Firszt writes for networx.com.

 Updated January 29, 2018.